ie3mrc/ie3mrc-source/index.md

         content: >-
           Information about the club, its officers, and governance.
         actions:
-          - label: Learn More
+          - label: About
-            url: /style-guide
+            url: /docs/about
             style: link
   - section_id: text-img
     type: section_content